IlPoiana/Open-VIT-bench/README.md

 # GPU acceleration
 This section is for explain briefly how are made and how to use the Accelerated components

+## Requirements (reference here)

+Create a venv with....

+- CUDA and CUBLAS
+- SbatchMan(create a venv or install the requirements with conda)
+- python (graph and data visualization)

 ## Repo Structure
 - *gpu_include:* this folder contains all the header files following the same logic as the cpp section.
 - *gpu_src:* this folder contains all the source files with the C++/CUDA implementations following the same logic as the cpp section.